 Outreach to students

-Campus Life is reaching out to students whose families may have been affected by the hurricane.
-So far, more than 200 students have been contacted.
-The effort is being led by Matt Clifford, the associate vice president for Campus Life and dean of students, and Assistant Dean of Students, Community Response and Caring Outreach Zakiyyah Niang.
+Campus Life has reached out to students whose families may have been affected by the hurricane.
+The effort was led by Matt Clifford, the associate vice president for Campus Life and dean of students, and Assistant Dean of Students, Community Response and Caring Outreach Zakiyyah Niang.

 “Our students are feeling the weight of this disaster,” Niang said.
 “They’re not just worried about the present situation; they’re anxious about the lasting effects on their loved ones and communities.
 We are doing everything we can to provide help through University channels, and it’s reassuring to hear that many are finding comfort in the solidarity of their fellow students.”